efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 > Figure 7: Logging Tab

 Anything written to `stdout` or `stderr` will go directly to the cloud console as well.
 I **highly** recommend checking out this link as it will help you **immensely** with debugging your programs: [https://cloud.google.com/functions/docs/monitoring/logging](https://cloud.google.com/functions/docs/monitoring/logging)

+Here is a demonstration of how to use Cloud Functions with Cloud Storage Buckets, leveraging the logging capabilities of the cloud (link to the [demo code I use in the video](https://cloud.google.com/functions/docs/calling/storage)):

+> Module video: [Cloud Functions/Storage Buckets Demo [12:13]](https://youtu.be/UB2KSBR3Zbk)

 ## Lab - Cloud Functions (Advanced)